USA Baseball: National Training Complex

+In recognition of more than 30 years of public service and countless accomplishments for the citizens of Cary, the Cary Town Council named the stadium field in honor of former Town Manager William B. Coleman, Jr., upon his retirement on October 17, 2008.
+Coleman Field has a press box that includes two suites, an official scorer's room, a sound room, and a press row.
+Spectator seating is for 1,754 people, including handicapped-accessible seating, and additional grass seating for about 250 people.
+All fields have access to restroom facilities and a concession building.

+The National Training Complex (NTC) is also home to the flagship USA Baseball Team Store, which is open during all USA Baseball events at the complex.
+The NTC was expanded in 2022-2024 with the construction of a brand new national main office for USA Baseball and additional training facilities.

 USA Baseball events

 National High School Invitational

 Every March, the USA Baseball National High School Invitational (NHSI) presented by the Greater Raleigh Sports Alliance and the Town of Cary brings together 16 of the top prep teams in the country to compete in what has become the premiere event on the high-school baseball calendar.
 As no event currently brings in a level of talent from top to bottom that the NHSI promises, the eventual tournament champion will kick off its respective season with recognition as the top high-school baseball team in the country.

 The NHSI, which not only features the top teams in the country, but also some of the best amateur baseball players, is a 16-team, single-elimination championship tournament.
 Each participating team is guaranteed to play four games.
 The NHSI presents participating athletes with national exposure in addition to providing the opportunity for the best teams in the country to compete against each other.

 In 2012, Mater Dei High School (Santa Ana, Calif.) claimed the inaugural NHSI title in dramatic fashion with a 3–2 walk-off win over Harvard-Westlake (Studio City, Calif.).
 The 2013 edition of the tournament was once again won by Mater Dei with another defeat of Harvard-Westlake before The First Academy (Orlando, Fla.) took home the trophy in 2014.

 In the 2018 NHSI, Orange Lutheran High School (Orange, Calif.) became the second school in NHSI history to defend its title when it secured the 2018 championship with a dominant 9–3 victory over Green Hope High School (Cary, N.C.) in the final.
 Green Hope went on an historic run en route to its runner-up finish, not only becoming the first North Carolina school to reach the NHSI championship game, but also the first to advance past its opening round game in the event.